swapnil-23/IIRS-PROJECT/README.md

-RESULT: The accuracy obtained is 66.745% and theaccuracy obtained on the validation dataset is 73.97%
+RESULT: The accuracy obtained is 66.745% and the test accuracy is 73.97%